What is the Brighton Main Line Improvement Project? open

 Why did you choose these dates? open

-The closures have been planned for school half-terms (October 2018 and February 2019) when passenger numbers are lower and some people may be able to be more flexible with their travel plans or take holiday.
+The closure has been carefully planned for the February half-term (16 – 24), when passenger numbers are lower and some people may be able to be more flexible with their travel plans or take holiday.

 Will the work be completed on time? open